Parenting Through Grief: How to Support Your Child

 Children process grief in different ways and may not show their feelings openly or immediately.
 It’s important to keep communication open and let them know it’s okay to talk about their feelings whenever they’re ready.
 Providing a supportive environment allows them to express grief in their own time and way.

-There are many resources available, including counseling services, support groups specifically for children, and educational books and materials on grief.
+There are many resources available, including counselling services, support groups specifically for children, and educational books and materials on grief.
 These resources can provide guidance and support for both you and your child through the grieving process.
 Exploring these options can help find the right support tailored to your child’s needs.